roysmanfo/Flux/docs/api/first_command.md

 # we can specify the entry point of the command
 # by setting the ENTRY_POINT register to the name of the class
 # that inherits CommandInterface.
-# This is not mandatory, ant it is just for clarity during development.
+# This is not mandatory, and is just for clarity during development.
+The default value is Command
-# By default if not specified the flux loader will try to load
-# a class named Command
 ENTRY_POINT = "Count"

 class Count(CommandInterface):